frankmayer/ArangoDB-PHP-Core/README.md

 ####PHP Versions:

 Tested and Supported with PHP 7.0+ & HHVM 3.15.0+ (but will most probably work from HHVM 3.11.0 onwards)
+Note: With HHVM, php7 mode must be enabled in its ini file (`hhvm.php7.all = true`).

 #####Caution:
 This project is at the moment in a __highly experimental__ phase.